MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 ### Assumptions

 This tutorial will configure a JBoss EAP cluster in domain mode with an administration server and two managed servers on a total of three VMs.
-To configure the cluster, you need to create the following 3 Azure VMs:
+To configure the cluster, you need to create the following three Azure VMs:

 - An admin VM (VM name `adminVM`) runs as the domain controller.
 - Two managed VMs (VM names `mspVM1` and `mspVM2`) run as host controller.